patricknoda11/Warehouse-Project/README.md

 ### How To Play
 The rocket will be able to move from side to side, using the left and right arrow keys on your keyboard.
 Each meteorite will have varying speeds and will be generated at random.
 The score will be accumulating proportional to the time that the rocket is able to avoid the meteorites.
 The game will be over when the meteorite contacts the rocket.

 ---
+### User Stories

+- As a user, I want to be able to control the rocket's position using the left/right keyboard keys
+- As a user, I want to be able to view my current score/points
+- As a user, I want to be able to view the highest score so far
+- As a game designer, I want to be able to randomly generate projectiles that the rocket must dodge